bhisham123/TT-Rounding-using-KRP-structure/README.md

 # TT-Rounding-using-KRP-structure
-This repository contains MATLAB codes for Randomized TT rounding using the KRP structure.
+This repository contains MATLAB codes for Randomized TT rounding using the KRP structure sketching.